Unthrottled/distributed-tracing/README.md

     curl -i localhost:10000/get/message

-You might get a 500 error once or twice.
+You might get a error message once or twice.
 This is [Hystrix](https://github.com/Netflix/Hystrix) in action, timing out the Feign client request.
 I assume that when the first request come in, the application was not warmed up.
 Whatever it may be, it is too slow for the default configuration for Hystrix.